James B. Conant High School: Athletics

 Conant High School competes in the Mid-Suburban League (MSL), and is a member of the Illinois High School Association (IHSA), which governs most interscholastic sports and academic competitions in Illinois.
 The teams representing the school are stylized as the Cougars.

-The school sponsors interscholastic athletic teams for young men and women in basketball, bowling, cross country, golf, gymnastics, soccer, lacrosse, swimming & diving, tennis, track & field, volleyball, cheerleading, and water polo.
-Young men may also compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, and softball.
+The school sponsors interscholastic athletic teams for young men and women in basketball, cross country, golf, gymnastics, soccer, lacrosse, swimming & diving, tennis, track & field, volleyball, cheerleading, water polo, and wrestling.
+Young men may also compete in baseball and football, while young women may compete in badminton, bowling, and softball.
 While not sponsored by the IHSA, the school also sponsors a co-op ice hockey team for young men, along with Hoffman Estates and Schaumburg High Schools.
 Conant also has an ultimate frisbee club, which competes with neighboring high schools during the spring season.

-The following teams have placed in the top four of their respective IHSA sponsored state tournament or meet:
+The following teams have won championships in their respective IHSA sponsored state tournament or meet: